InteractiveArtUMBC/Spring2018/readme.md

 We will be meeting in person on **Fridays between 1-4:40pm at the Lions Brothers Building in Hollins Market area of Baltimore City**.
 There is a shuttle to this class and you will be required to attend each class at this location.
 Since we will only be meeting one day a week I will only allow an absence for extreme situations with the proper documentation.
 If any class is missed it will count as a deduction in your overall grade for the course.

-Codepen.io
+**Codepen.io**

-##Git and Github
+## Git and Github

 *Weekly Assignments:*

  **Week 1**
- Lecture: Introduction: Basic drawing and Interaction
+ Lecture: Introduction: Basic drawing and Interaction and Web
  Assignment: 5 sketches(post to Codepen/Github) *share with Class*

 **Week 2**
 Lecture: Algorithms
 Assignment: 5 sketches using assigned algorithms.

+**Week 3**
+Lecture: Drawing and Interaction
+Assignment: 5 sketches using assigned methods using interaction.

 More coming soon!